-HBO is used to treat complications from cancer and diabetes, acute peripheral arterial insufficiency (medical condition in which tissues do not receive enough oxygen and nutrients due to poor arterial blood supply,) anemia, amputations, burns, carbon monoxide poisoning, trauma injuries and infections.
+HBO is used to treat complications from cancer and diabetes, acute peripheral arterial insufficiency (medical condition in which tissues do not receive enough oxygen and nutrients due to poor arterial blood supply,) anemia, amputations, burns, carbon monoxide poisoning, trauma injuries, wounds and infections.

 For More Information: